Mark Boyle (Moneyless Man): Freeconomy Community

 The Freeconomy Community was created to allow people to share, moving away from exchange economies towards a pay it forward philosophy.
 The original www.justfortheloveofit.org site shared similarities with websites such as The Freecycle Network, Freegle and Streetbank, and in 2014 Streetbank and Freeconomy decided that "the two projects would be so much stronger if they came together" and merged.

 Freeskilling

 Alongside the online component of the Freeconomy Community, several areas including Bristol and London hold Freeskilling sessions, where freeconomists take turns to pass on their skills in free one-off evening classes.
 Past topics have included subjects ranging from charity fundraising and anger management to bicycle maintenance, bread-making and campaigning skills.

-Freeconomy Blog

-Boyle has been the primary author of the Freeconomy Blog since it was launched in 2007.
-Guest writers have recently included fellow moneyless people Heidemarie Schwermer, Daniel Suelo and Tomi Astikainen.

-The Freeconomy Village

-Boyle is currently working with others to set up the UK's first land-based Freeconomic community.
-Other founding members include Shaun Chamberlin, author of The Transition Timeline (2009), and Fergus Drennan, also known as the BBC's 'Roadkill Chef'.